DylanTM9096/Adv_Rob_Project/README.md

 #Pre requisits

 First ros2, turtlebot_ws and gazebo needs to be installed.
 Installation guidie can be found **[here](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)**.
+Make sure to install ros2 humble.

 Make sure the following is being sourced before starting.
 Copy them into the `~/.bashrc` file to be loaded on cmd start.